 - Robert Whited, Assistant Professor - archival auditing research

 LDS Church Information

 The nearest ward is located on Brigham Lane in Amherst and is within walking distance from UMass Campus.
 The Amherst Ward building is also the site of Institute.
 A singles branch is located in Ludlow, MA, approximately 16 miles away, which regularly participates in New England Regional Young Single Adult activities.
 Members currently attend the Boston Massachusetts Temple which is approximately 1.5 hours away.
-Additionally, a temple has been announced for Hartford, Connecticut, which is approximately 45 minutes away.
+Additionally, a temple is under construction in Hartford, Connecticut, which is approximately 45 minutes away.
 Palmyra, New York is a few hours away.
 UMass is also about three hours from Joseph Smith's birthplace and about 6-7 hours from Palmyra, New York.